Welcome to TIC-NC

 TIC-NC's Tick Informational Brochure

-TIC-NC is very pleased to introduce our new tick informational brochure with new and current information on North Carolina ticks, tick-borne illnesses, how to prevent tick bites, how to remove a tick, and more.
-This brochure is thanks to a contribution from Beat the Bite and to the many hours of writing, editing, and design volunteers.
+TIC-NC's informational brochure provides current information on North Carolina ticks, NC counties endemic for Lyme disease, tick-borne illnesses, how to prevent tick bites, how to remove a tick, and more.

 TIC-NC's Community Education Program

 Tick-Borne Infections Council of North Carolina, Inc. is pleased to announce a project completed in Orange County, NC thanks to a $5,000 grant from the Yahoo!
 Employee Foundation (YEF).
 YEF grants are given to non-profit organizations that include a focus on youth and education in their communities.
 The project began in the spring of 2013 by helping to educate Orange County school nurses about tick-related issues and assisting in the development of a protocol for treating students who present with an attached tick.
 This project was followed up by providing every student – 7,200 in total (and, therefore, parents) with a bilingual handout in the end-of-year report cards describing ticks that are a danger to North Carolinians, the proper removal of ticks, symptoms of infection, and what to do if symptoms occur after tick exposure.

 This project will continue with TIC-NC ensuring the education of tick-related issues within schools.
 We have plans to expand to other local school districts in the future.

 The Yahoo!
 Employee Foundation, founded in 1999, is a grassroots, philanthropic organization that brings together the talents, time, and financial resources of Yahoo! employees to serve the needs of communities around the globe.